M-Serajian/MTB-Pipeline/README.md

 ## Usage
 To use MTB++_Report_Consolidation.rb effectively, make sure to run it after executing MTB++ for the isolates.
-The script is designed to consolidate individual reports found in the directory specified by the -d or --data-directory flag.
+The script is designed to consolidate individual reports found in the directory specified by the **`-d`**  or **`--data-directoryd`** flag.
 It identifies all CSV files in that directory, creating two distinct CSV files that offer a comprehensive overview of the predictions made by MTB++ for each isolate.

 ### How to Run